libriscv/godot-sandbox/README.md

 8. v8 JavaScript w/JIT
 9. Go (not recommended)
 10. Lua, Luau
-11. Any other language that can produce RISC-V programs
+11. Any language that transpiles to C or emits RISC-V programs

 ## Performance